apache/aurora/docs/configurationreference.md

   </tbody>
 </table>

-### <a name="ResourceObject"></a> `Resource` Object
+### Resource Object

 Specifies the amount of CPU, Ram, and disk resources the task needs.
 See the [Resource Isolation document](resourceisolation.md) for suggested values and to understand how resources are allocated.

 <table border=1>
   <tbody>